 Nutrition

 I'd like to end things with a personal story.
-15 years ago my sister (the painter) did a very mean thing.
+Years ago one of my sisters did a very mean thing.
 The sort of thing only a sister would do.
 So now, I am going to do my own very mean thing.
 I'm going to tell the whole world about her mean thing.

 I picked the strawberry up with the reverence it deserved.
 I admired it from every angle and showed it to my relatives.
 As I held it up to the light I proclaimed it had a higher purpose in life than to be shoved into one of our mouths that instant.
 I had big plans for this berry.
 Maybe a decorative accent on a pie, or a topper on the perfect strawberry shortcake.
 The possibilities were endless as I stared at that jewel of a berry sparkling like a glistening ruby.